lightward/mechanic-tasks/docs/record-judge-me-customer-review-counts/README.md

 * This task will start counting reviews for each customer, as each review comes in.
 It will not scan reviews that existed beforehand.
 * Reviews will only be attributed to a customer account if (a) the customer is already registered, and (b) the reviewer submits the correct customer email address in the review form.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/record-judge-me-customer-review-counts), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/record-judge-me-customer-review-counts.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).